leo/react-refs/readme.md

 To avoid this and bring back the convenience of string references (even at the cost of a few minor problems, as mentioned above), I've built this library.

+Using this project is perfectly fine.
+Because either way, you should ensure to use string references [as less as possible](https://facebook.github.io/react/docs/refs-and-the-dom.html#dont-overuse-refs).
+But when you do, you'll probably built a logic like [this one](https://github.com/leo/react-refs/blob/master/index.js) by yourself (I usually do that), so this packagage simply abstracts it.

 ## Usage

 Firstly, install the package using [npm](https://www.npmjs.com):